Contributed by Maine Historical Society

 Lucy Nicolar (1882-1969) was a nationally-known performer and businesswoman.
 She was part of the Penobscot Nation, and grew up on Indian Island.
 Her father was Penobscot leader and author, Joseph Nicolar.

 Nicolar, a mezo-soprano, performed as “Princess Watahwaso” and recorded with Victor Records.
-Lucy Nicolar met Bruce Poolaw, from the Kiowa Tribe of Oklahoma, while traveling across the country performing as “Indians” at wild west shows and on the theater circuit.
+Lucy Nicolar met and married Bruce Poolaw, from the Kiowa Tribe of Oklahoma, while traveling across the country performing as “Indians” at wild west shows and on the theater circuit.

-When the stock market crashed in 1929, Nicolar returned home to the Penobscot reservation her husband Bruce.
+When the stock market crashed in 1929, Nicolar returned home to the Penobscot reservation with her husband Bruce.
 Together, they opened Chief Poolaw's TeePee in 1947, a store that featured Penobscot artwork.